The Illustrated Mum: Reception

 Jill Murphy from The Bookbag revealed that she became a fan of Wilson after reading The Illustrated Mum, opining that the novel "made me laugh.
 It made me cry.
 And, more than anything else, it felt truthful."

 Sequel

 On World Book Day in 2025, Wilson announced that a sequel to The Illustrated Mum would be released later that year.
 Titled Picture Imperfect, it will explore Dolphin, 33, who is unlucky in love, working at a tattoo parlour and is often collecting her mother from the police station, while Star works as a doctor in Scotland with her own family.
 In 2024, a year prior, Wilson had revisited her Girls book series.
 She was excited to do the same with The Illustrated Mum and explained: "I discovered what fun it is... it's like a party game - thinking about your childhood favourites that you wrote about.
 And one of the books that people have mentioned over the years is The Illustrated Mum".
+Picture Imperfect follows Dolphin in adulthood, during a rapidly changing period of her life, as she confronts the consequences of her childhood and develops her unique talents and resilience, ultimately defying the odds to recognize her own needs.